center-for-threat-informed-defense/sensor-mappings-to-attack/docs/example_technique_mappings/Windows.rst

  * Sysmon EID 1

-   Event information: `Ultimate Windows Security <https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventid=90001>`_
+   Event information: `Ultimate Windows Security - Sysmon Event ID 1 <https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventid=90001>`_

    Yes.
 Sysmon EID 1 simply triggers when a new process is created, which (in this context) may be created during installation of new software or as part of automated, repeated execution of